Entertainers Work Visa

 Work

-You may work only in the specific occupation, for the employer and in the location specified on your visa.
+You can only work on the production, for the employer and in the location specified on your visa.

 Study